 The more well-established activity data sets are usually available as estimates for future years.
 For example, it would be unusual for estimates of fuel use (in the form of national energy balance tables) and livestock numbers to be unavailable for future years.
 Similarly, population and gross domestic product (GDP) data are generally available for future years and can be used as surrogate data for estimating changes in other sectors.
 Further details on when the use of these indicators is reasonable is provided in the annexes.

-The ease with which the impact on activity data of specific policies and measures can be quantified is very variable.
+The ease with which the impact on activity data of specific PaMs can be quantified is very variable.
 Some policies will provide the information directly (e.g. improved fuel efficiency in power stations).
 Other policies and measures are more challenging (e.g. the modal shift from road vehicles to cycling that results from investment in making the road infrastructure safer for cyclists).

 Emission factors